MISATOSUSUMI/UtauBridger/bin/readme_dlls.txt

 After those,you can got a faster reader motion.

-All the code is OpenSource with LGPL.You can crossfade yourselves resampler engine into this.
+All the code is OpenSource with LGPL in https://github.com/MISATOSUSUMI/UtauBridger.You can crossfade yourselves resampler engine into this.

 The Plugin EngineSwitcher will help you to change engine and setting a key.